hemenkapadia/vagrant-webdev-nfs/README.md

 	| Your home directory
 	|--- projects
 	|------ vagrant-webdev-workspace
+	|------ vagrant-ebdev=m2

-> vagrant-webdev-workspace is an important shared folder between your `GUEST` and `HOST`.
-This folder will contain our development code, such that you can use tools that you are comfortable with (IDE, Browser etc.) that are already installed on your `HOST` for development and testing, but use the `GUEST` for build and deployment.
+> vagrant-webdev-workspace and vagrant-webdev-m2 are important shared folders between your `GUEST` and `HOST`.
+Workspace folder will contain our development code, such that you can use tools that you are comfortable with (IDE, Browser etc.) that are already installed on your `HOST` for development and testing, but use the `GUEST` for build and deployment.
+M2 folder is your maven repository, needed for depedency resolution in your IDE on `GUEST`.

 ### Step 2.
 Clone the BitBucket repository